kyamagu/js-segment-annotator/README.md

  * `regionSize` - Parameter of superpixel size
  * `regularization` - Regularization parameter.
 See paper.
  * `minRegionSize` - Minimum segment size in pixels.
  * `toDataURL` - Callback function to receive the result as a data URL.
  * `callback` - Function to be called on finish.
 The function takes a single argument of result object that contains following fields.
+    * `width` - Width of the image in pixels.
+    * `height` - Height of the image in pixels.
+    * `size` - Number of segments.
+    * `indexMap` - Int32Array of `width * height` elements containing
+                   segment index for each pixel location.
+The segment index at pixel `(i, j)` is `indexMap(i * width + j)`, where `i` is the y coordinate of the pixel and `j` is the x coordinate.

+### PreSegmentation

+    PreSegmentation(imageURL, options)

+Javascript implementation of an image segmentation mask loader.

+The function takes the following options.

+ * `toDataURL` - Callback function to receive the result as a data URL.
+ * `callback` - Function to be called on finish.
+The function takes a single argument of result object that contains following fields.